Tiara Timeline: The Prussian Tiara

 2004: Queen Sofia's only son, Prince Felipe, marries Spanish journalist Letizia Ortiz Rocasolano in Madrid.
 The tradition of the Prussian Tiara as a bridal diadem extends to another generation when Sofia lends it to her new daughter-in-law to wear on her wedding day.

-2005: Letizia borrows the tiara again for a state banquet for the President of Hungary.
+2005: Letizia borrows the tiara again for a state banquet for the President of Hungary (pictured above).
+She also wears the tiara for the Slovakian state dinner in 2007 and the Mexican state dinner in 2008.

 2009: Letizia wears the Prussian Tiara at a February gala dinner for the President of Argentina.